element-hq/element-desktop/scripts/hak/README.md

-This also means that the dependencies cannot be listed in `dependencies` or `devDependencies` in the project, since this would cause npm / yarn to install them and trey to fetch their native parts.
+This also means that the dependencies cannot be listed in `dependencies` or `devDependencies` in the project, since this would cause npm / yarn to install them and try to fetch their native parts.
 Instead, they are listed in `hakDependencies` which hak reads to install them for you.

 Hak will *not* install dependencies for the copy of the module it links into your